 A person must not assist in the carrying on of a brothel or escort agency if they knew this was occurring or were reckless as to whether this was occurring.
 If they do, the penalty is up to five years’ imprisonment, or a fine of 600 pu, or both.
 It is a defence if a person was under the mistaken but honest and reasonable belief that their conduct did not constitute an offence (s 22 SW Act).

 If a sex worker carries on a business such as a brothel (in accordance with a permit granted under the Planning and Environment Act 1987 (Vic) (‘PE Act’)) or an escort agency, then they are exempt from the requirement to hold a licence.
 This exemption does not apply if clients are managed or directed to the premises or otherwise attended to by a person who does not work in the business and who performs this function in the course of another business, or the business being carried out is associated with another brothel or escort agency (s 23 SW Act).
 A person must not operate a brothel at a premises where a permit is not in force under the PE Act for its use or development as a brothel.
 This offence is punishable by a fine of up to 360 pu, or three years’ imprisonment, or both (s 21A SW Act).

-To operate a brothel or escort agency you must apply to the BLA.
-Brothels must have a planning permit issued by the local council to operate under the Planning and Environment Act 1987 (Vic).
+To operate a brothel or escort agency, you must apply to the BLA.
+Brothels must have a planning permit issued by the local council to operate under the PE Act.